Marvellous mountains you can climb in one day

 Rise to the top

-Summiting a mountain needn’t be a multi-day wild camping adventure or even require special equipment.
+Summiting a mountain needn’t be a multi-day camping adventure or even require special equipment.
 There are plenty of mountains, mounts and hills that you can conquer in under 24 hours, gaining a monumental sense of achievement without losing a night in your own bed.
-The only thing you’ll need on these hikes is a pair of good walking shoes, plenty of food and water and an infallible sense of determination.
+The only things you’ll need on these hikes are a pair of good walking shoes, plenty of food and water and an infallible sense of determination.

 Aleksandr Vrublevskiy/Shutterstock

-Get the train into Edinburgh and you’ll weave around the rocky base of Arthur’s Seat – Scotland’s most Marilyn (a British hill over 500 feet/150m).
-Jutting almost 825 feet (251m) above the Firth of Forth, this city centre climb is a beginner’s best bet: there are three different routes that will take you to the summit, taking no more than two hours uphill – and much less on the way down.
+Get the train into Edinburgh Waverley and you’ll soon weave around the rocky base of Arthur’s Seat – Scotland’s most famous Marilyn (a British hill that rises over 500 feet/150m over anything else in the area).
+Jutting almost 825 feet (251m) above the Firth of Forth, this city centre climb is a beginner’s best bet: there are three different routes that will take you to the summit, and it shouldn't take more than two hours for a return trip.
 You can go any time of year, so long as it’s not icy or overly windy.

 Travel mania/Shutterstock

-This 12,355 feet (3,766m) monolith stands about 60 miles (97km) away from Tokyo.
-It’s possible to scale in as little as eight hours (return), if you set out from the Subaru Fifth bus station.
-Climbing season runs from July to September, and if you’re tough enough to climb the 11.6-mile (18.7km) Yoshida Trail through the night, you’ll be rewarded with a special sunrise at the summit of Japan’s highest mountain.
+This 12,388 feet (3,766m) monolith stands about 60 miles (97km) away from Tokyo.
+It’s possible to scale in as little as eight hours (return), if you set out from the Fuji-Subaru Line Fifth bus station.
+Climbing season runs from mid-July to early September, and if you’re tough enough to climb the beginner-friendly Yoshida Trail through the night, you’ll be rewarded with a special sunrise at the summit of Japan’s highest mountain.

 Half Dome, California, USA

-Towering over Yosemite National Park, Half Dome is a sheer slab of granite rising nearly 5,000 feet (1,500m) over the wooded Yosemite Valley – and more than 8,800 feet (2,694m) above sea level.
-The arduous hike up to the summit and back is 17 miles (27km) and will take the average hiker around 12 hours to complete.
+Towering over Yosemite National Park, Half Dome is a sheer slab of granite rising 4,737 feet (1,443m) over the wooded Yosemite Valley – and more than 8,844 feet (2,695m) above sea level.
+The arduous hike up to the summit and back is about 16 miles (27km) and will take the average hiker around 12 hours to complete.

 Half Dome, California, USA

 Treating you to jaw-dropping panoramas over the heart of the American West, climbing Half Dome is an adventure you won’t forget.
 It’s not for the faint of heart, though, as the ascent is strenuous.
-The defining feature of this climb are the iron cables (via ferrata) towards the summit, which allow you to reach the top without rock-climbing expertise.
-Just remember to bring a harness or go with an experienced guide.
+The defining feature of this climb are the iron cables (via ferrata) towards the summit, which allow you to reach the top without rock climbing expertise.
+Just remember to bring gloves, and go with an experienced guide if you need extra reassurance.

-The highest mountain in Morocco’s Anti-Atlas region at 7,740 feet (2,359m), Jebel el Kest is a not-too-tricky scramble, but finding the untrodden path to the summit can be difficult without a knowledgeable local guide.
-People commonly start from the village of Tagdicht, where the return climb is about five miles (8km).
+One of the highest mountains in Morocco’s Anti-Atlas region at 7,740 feet (2,359m), Jebel el Kest is a not-too-tricky scramble, but finding the little-trodden path to the summit can be difficult without a knowledgeable local guide.
+People typically start from the village of Tagdicht, where the return climb is about five miles (8km).
 Go in the cooler months, March to April and October to November.

 Alistair Laming/Alamy Stock Photo

 Staying in this rural part of Morocco offers you a chance to immerse yourself in Berber culture, dance and delicious food.
-Plus, the summit of Jebel el Kest is a local pilgrimage site, so there are a couple of shelters to rest up in.
+Plus, the summit of Jebel el Kest was once home to a religious hermit, and you can use his cave to stop for a flask of mint tea.
 Would-be geologists will find the amethyst quartzite mountain fascinating, while nature lovers will enjoy being among the argan trees and daffodils found on the slopes.

 Guitar photographer/Shutterstock